jvde-github/AIS-catcher/README.md

 - `Default model`: a simple coherent demodulation model that tries to make local estimates of the phase offset. idea is to find a balance between the reception quality of coherent models and robustness of non-coherent model.
 - `Base model (non-coherent)`: base model similar to rtl-ais with some modifications to PLL and filter [see https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html].
 - `Standard model (non-coherent)`: as the base model with more aggressive PLL
+- `FM discriminator model`: as  the 'standard' model but assumes input is output of a FM discriminator hence no FM demodulation takes place.

-The default model is the most time and memory consuming but experimentally appears to be the most effective.
+The default model is the most time and memory consuming but experiments suggest it to be the most effective.
 In my home station it improves message count by a factor 2 - 3.
-The reception quality of the `standard` model over the `base` model is more modest at the expense of roughly a 20% increase in calculation time.
+The reception quality of the `standard` model over the `base` model is more modest at the expense of roughly a 20% increase in computation time.
 Advice is to start with the default model, which should run fine on most modern hardware including a Raspberry 4B and then scale down to ```-m 0```or even ```m 1``` if needed.

 To get a sense of the performance of the different models, I have run a simple test in two different setups whereby ```AIS-catcher``` ran the three models in parallel for 5 minutes.
-Due to the USB issues I have on my laptop for Windows, I have ran on Windows at a low 288K samples per second.
+Due to the USB issues I have on my laptop for Windows (as described in a previous section), I have ran on Windows at a low sampling rate of 288K samples per second.

-Location: Vlieland with NESDR RTL-SDR dongle with standard antenna:
+Location: Vlieland with NESDR RTL-SDR dongle with standard antenna included:
  | Model | Run 1 | Run 2 |
  | :---: | :---: | :---: |
 | Default @ 288K Windows | 590 | 636 |